iaincollins/icarus/BUILD.md

 * `npm run build:app` builds only the GUI app (ICARUS Terminal.exe)
 * `npm run build:service` builds only the service (ICARUS Service.exe)
+* `npm run build:client` builds only the web interface; required to build the service as is an embedded resource
 * `npm run build:package` builds only the Windows installer (ICARUS Setup.exe)
-* `npm run build:web` builds only the web interface; required to build the service as is an embedded resource
 * `npm run build:assets` builds assets (icons, fonts, etc) - e.g. used to update the icon font
 * `npm run build:clean` resets the build environment